 - 1. Evaluation of student by the CI includes documentation using the SCE Evaluation Form. - 2.
 Student Self-Assessment using the SCE Evaluation Form. - 3.
 Interviews by academic faculty with the CI and the student if needed. - 4.
-Timely submission of other program assignments (see instruction in student information packet)
+Timely submission of other program assignments (see course syllabus)